masq/Blog/making-something-from-nothing.md

 ```
 2C20                            SUB AL,20
 ```
+_Figure 10: The ", " of "Hello, reader!" interpreted as x86 assembly._

 This line is saying the bytes `2C 20` correspond to the instruction `SUB AL,20`.
 This instruction, translated to "English" (rather, nerd English) means "Subtract 20 from the 'AL' register and store it into the 'AL' register".
+(In assembly language, they have a limited set of places to store information temporarily, these places are called "registers", and they all have simple little names like "al", "bl", "cl", etc. Put another way, think of how in math you might have `2x + 1 = 15`, where `x` represents some variable.
+Registers in assembly are basically variables, but in assembly they just have a limited set of variables that are available.
+As if you could only use "x", "y", and "z" as variable characters.)
 This doesn't mean too much, but honestly, the whole disassembly of the phrase "Hello, reader!" doesn't mean too much.
 But as you can see, your CPU is basically running all of these instructions, and that's what the frequency corresponds to.
 Some CPU's will say that they have a clock speed of, say, 3.5 GHz.
 This means that they are able to read and execute 3.5 billion of those instructions per second.
 That's a lot... but they're also pretty small.

 ## Sure, so assembly is a thing... a weird thing... how does code make it to that though?